 There are loads of different design styles to choose from.
 Some Murphy beds allow the option of built-in storage behind the bed, which can be really useful if you want somewhere neat and tidy to put your things in a small room.
 They can be mounted vertically or horizontally, which is a good option for a room with a low ceiling.

-If you’re living in a studio apartment or renting a room that you want to double up as a living room during the day and a bedroom during the night, a sofa bed is a great option.
+If you’re living in a studio apartment or renting a room that you want to double up as a living room during the day and a bedroom during the night, a sectional sleeper sofa is a great option.
 It’s also an ideal choice for a small guest room in your home, or even for in the living room if you don’t have a spare room but want to invite a guest to stay the night.
 You can find several comfortable sofa beds on offer and there are many different styles to choose from.
 The pull-out style is a popular choice as you simply pull the bed out from the sofa cushions, which extend and then fold back into place when you want to use it as a sofa again.

 If you’ve got enough room for a standard bed in your room but won’t have much space left for storage once it’s there, an ottoman bed could be the perfect solution for you.
 These beds are designed so that the mattress lifts up, providing you with all that floor space to store your things in a neat and tidy manner tucked away under the bed.
 Even if you have wardrobe space or space for a chest of drawers, it’s always worth getting an ottoman bed as they can really come in handy for storing clothes you won’t be wearing for a while like your winter jumpers in the summer, or pillowcases, sheets and duvet covers.